About Title I

 - The teachers's college major; whether the teacher has any advanced degrees and, if so, the subject of the degrees

 - Whether any teacher aide or similiar paraprofessional provides services to your child and if they do, their qualifications.

 More information on Parent's Right to Know can be found here.

 All schools are required to complete an annual attestation regarding the Highly Qualified status of its teachers.
 The attestation is available in the school office.
 Attestations may be viewed by clicking here.

 All Title I schools are required to make Adequate Yearly Progress (AYP) or corrective actions must be undertaken.
-For the 2014-15 school year, no schools in Talladega County are identified for school improvement.

 If you have questions or would like additional information regarding the Title I program, you may email Jamie Danford (email@example.com) for more information.